 When calculating costs on an hourly rate, you must account for “dead-head” time, the time the pilot spends flying back to base after dropping you off and the time spent flying out to pick you up.
 As an example, if you are quoted a price of $250 per hour and the area you wish to hunt is approximately an hour from the charter operator’s home base, you will pay about $1,000 for being dropped off and picked-up.
 Remember, you are chartering the entire plane, and more than one hunter may be able to share the ride and split costs.
 If you and a friend hunt together, the cost in this example would then be $500 per person.
 However, if you both take caribou or moose, you may need an extra trip to get the meat out.
 If you have contracted by the hour, the costs can mount up quickly.

 Air charter operators often offer "package" or "flat rate" deals.
 In the package or flat rate system, you pay a single fee per person.
 If you accept a flat rate, ask the pilot if it includes some time scouting the hunt area.
 Most hunters like to look at the terrain from the air and perhaps spot game before landing.
 Generally, other than on regularly scheduled commercial airlines, you may not take big game on the same day you have flown (see the regulations for species and seasonal exceptions).
-If you charter on an hourly basis, you can scout as long as you can afford it.
-Flat rates often do not include much scouting time.

 Be sure to also ask whether the package includes flying out the meat and antlers.
 Package and flat rate fares are a bit of a gamble for the operator and the hunter.
 The operator comes out ahead if the game is nearby or if you are unsuccessful.
 On the other hand, the hunter tends to find flat rates a good deal when the animals are farther away than expected or if he or she is successful.
 Some package deals also include being checked on at least once during the hunt to bring out game or move you if you haven’t been successful.